Oxtail Ragu à la Cooky Cat Mode

 — 3 lbs Oxtails (one oxtail will do it), trimmed of fat.

-Have the butcher cut the oxtails at the joint with a knife.
-You may like a smaller cut/more pieces, in which case it will be cut with a band saw.
+Have the butcher cut the oxtails at the joint with a knife, as shown in above photo image.
+You may like a smaller cut/more pieces, in which case it will be cut with a band saw, through the bone.
 We don't like the latter cut because there will be odd bone bits from that method.
+And, don't forget to scrap off the "bone dust".

 — 4 T olive or other good oil